How to get back to life after long-term stress

 Get rid of the habit of worrying

 Most often, worry is an old habit.
 But it can be replaced by other, more effective techniques.
-For example, invent your mantra to repeat when you worry when you play indian casino games.
 It can be as simple as, “We’ll deal with this later,” or as inspirational as, “All things pass, and this will give.
 What’s important is that the mantra works and is meaningful to you.

 Rest